ciao-group/coupled-sim-ciao/README.md

 - Loop of 4-lane road (partially surrounded by buildings).
 - Loop of 6-lane road (partially surrounded by buildings).
 - Half-clover interchange for the motorway.
-- 10 intersections, currently without traffic lights (to be re-implemented).
+- 10 intersections with traffic lights.
 - 34 zebra crossings.
 - Static objects (buildings, parked cars, trees).
-- Dynamic objects (pedestrians).
+- Dynamic objects (pedestrians, cars).

 ### Hierarchy of the Environment